MattClarkson/CMakeCatchTemplate/README.md

  5. Check it all builds.
  6. Check the unit tests pass.
  7. Fix anything that doesn't pass.
  8. Optionally strip out or turn off the bits you don't need.
-This is easier than adding things if you don't know much CMake.
  9. Check it all builds and the tests pass again.
 10. Commit it to your own local git repository.
 11. Set the remote URL correctly.